4.11. PSF Convolution¶

 img2 = ot.convolve(img, psf, m=0.5, keep_size=True)

-The convolution operation requires the data outside of the image.
-By default, the image is padded with zeros before convolution.
+The convolution operation requires data outside the image.
+By default, the image is padded with zeros prior convolution.

 Other modes are also available.
-For instance, padding with white is done in the following fashion:
+For instance, padding with white color is done in the following fashion:

 img2 = ot.convolve(img, psf, m=0.5, keep_size=True, padding_mode="constant", padding_value=1)